 Parents MAY NOT sit in the classroom or VIDEO a class unless special arrangements have been made.
-Please keep all lobby conversation to a minimum and avoid use of the business telephone for unnecessary conversations.
+Please keep all lobby conversations to a minimum and avoid the use of phones for unnecessary conversations.
 Younger siblings should be taken for a walk or drive during class time.

 News & Updates

-Registered students will receive communications via email and also through updates and news found in our Directors blog on the website.
+Registered students will receive communications via email from JackRabbit or Dr. Austin's personal email.
+There may also be updates and news found in our Director's blog on the website.
 Please also join our Facebook page and private group: CDPA Care and Connect.

-CDPA observes the following as paid holidays: Labor Day Monday, the entire week of Thanksgiving break, Martin Luther King Jr. Birthday Monday, and Memorial Day Monday and July 4th.
-Christmas Holiday break and spring break coincide with the Orange County school calendar.
+CDPA observes the following as holidays: Labor Day Monday, the entire week of Thanksgiving break, Martin Luther King Jr.'s Birthday Monday, and Memorial Day Monday and July 4th.
+Christmas Holiday break and spring break follow the Orange County school calendar.
 There ARE classes on Columbus Day, Veterans Day, President's Day, and St. Patrick's Day.

-Evaluations: This service may be suspended during this COVID-responsive time.
+Evaluations: This was suspended during the COVID-responsive time.

 A year-end evaluation is provided for each student as well as suggestions for the summer and next fall enrollment.
 The evaluations are intended to act as a positive assessment tool for the student, and parent in noting achievement, progress, and areas needing additional work.
 These are not based on comparative analysis.
 Each child is assessed as an individual.
 Teachers are available for verbal conferences as requested.